damianodallapiccola/assignment-3-802020/reports/Assignment-3-Design.md

 # Assignment 3 802020

-For this assignment I used Python, RabbitMQ, NiFi and Mongodb.
-The datasets I chose are the [Indoor Localization Dataset](https://zenodo.org/record/2671590#.XXJahPxRUlU) for client1 and a version mobified by me of [Films Dataset](https://perso.telecom-paristech.fr/eagan/class/igr204/datasets) for client2.
+For this assignment I used Python, Java, RabbitMQ and Flink.

 ---
 ## Part 1 - Design for streaming analytics

-**1)** Select a dataset suitable for streaming analytics for a customer as a running example (thus the basic unit of the data should be a discrete record/event data).
+**1) Select a dataset suitable for streaming analytics for a customer as a running example (thus the basic unit of the data should be a discrete record/event data).
 Explain the dataset and at least two different analytics for the customer: (i) a streaming analytics which analyzes streaming data from the customer (customerstreamapp) and (ii) a batch analytics which analyzes historical results outputted by the streaming analytics.
-The explanation should be at a high level to allow us to understand the data and possible analytics so that, later on, you can implement and use them in answering other questions.
+The explanation should be at a high level to allow us to understand the data and possible analytics so that, later on, you can implement and use them in answering other questions.**

 The chosen dataset is a modified version of the Yellow Taxi Trip Records.
 I removed some columns and I keept only 700k lines for testing purposes ([dataset_v1](https://drive.google.com/file/d/1gla8axt2vr7OoQ85O5UXhkbtZk--LYit/view?usp=sharing)).
 Then, using a script, I changed all the dates&time data into timestamps (seconds elapsed from 1/1/1970) and I also removed the header to simplify the process ([dataset_v2](https://drive.google.com/file/d/1Im7cRDH6_i319aKNjukBjnL3-ZZ-7hxU/view?usp=sharing)).
 I used this final dataset as collection of events for the stream.